101: The Crawling Eye

-A reference to the 1986 charitable event Hands Across America, held to benefit USA for Africa.
-About 6.5 million people joined hands from New York City to Long Beach, California, covering more than 4,100 miles, and raised $34 million.
+In 1986, the charitable event Hands Across America was held to benefit USA for Africa.
+About 6.5 million people joined hands from New York City to Long Beach, California, covering more than 4,100 miles and raising $34 million.

 Is there a sequel to this movie? –Yes.
 The EYE-ger Sanction. –Oooh. –Starring Burl Eyes.

-The Eiger Sanction is a 1975 action film directed by and starring Clint Eastwood as an art history professor/assassin who must join a mountain climbing team; it was based on the 1972 novel by Trevanian.
+The Eiger Sanction is a 1975 action film directed by and starring Clint Eastwood as an art history professor/assassin who must join a mountain climbing team in the Swiss Alps and kill one of the climbers; it was based on the 1972 novel by Trevanian.
 Burl Ives (1909-1995) was an actor, writer, and singer.
-He has transcended generations, thanks to his role in voicing Sam the Snowman in 1964’s Rudolph, the Red-Nosed Reindeer, a Rankin & Bass stop-motion animated TV special.
+He has transcended generations thanks to his role in voicing Sam the Snowman in 1964’s Rudolph the Red-Nosed Reindeer, a Rankin & Bass stop-motion animated TV special.
 For that special, he recorded “A Holly Jolly Christmas” and “Silver and Gold.”

 Mine eyes have seen the gory.